-Woven through these plans is evidence of the often-subtle influences that arise from the national and international university ranking systems (NRC, AAU, US News and World Reports, etc.).
+Then, woven through these plans is consideration of the often-subtle influences that arise from the national and international university ranking systems (NRC, AAU, U.S. News and World Report, etc.).
 These matter to us because students and their parents pay attention to them and because they provide tangible indicators of strengths and weaknesses, despite their much-discussed flaws.

 Here is how...

-We are committed to improving diversity in all forms to achieve a minimum of 30% female and 12% underrepresented minorities among our students by 2020.
+We are committed to improving diversity to achieve a minimum of 20% female and 6% underrepresented minorities by 2020.

-We are committed to improving diversity in all forms to achieve a minimum of 20% female and 6% underrepresented minorities among our faculty by 2020.
-We take on BIG research challenges.
+We are committed to improving student diversity to achieve a minimum of 30% female and 12% underrepresented minorities by 2020.

 We are committed to expanding our cutting-edge research and hands-on learning environments.

 We provide broad support for student research experiences.